Baumanets-2 (Microsatellite of Bauman University)

-The FRP experiment consists in flying two different analog integrated circuits, the voltage comparator LM-139 and the voltage amplifier LM-124, both with date codes known to exhibit ELDRS and very strong degradation.
-The degradation of key parameters (Iin+, Iin-, Icc+, Icc-, Voutmax, Voutmin) will be recorded on a 12 hour basis and compared to the predictions issued from a new ground based test method.
+The FRP experiment consisted of flying two different analog integrated circuits, the voltage comparator LM-139 and the voltage amplifier LM-124, both with date codes known to exhibit ELDRS and very strong degradation.
+The degradation of key parameters (Iin+, Iin-, Icc+, Icc-, Voutmax, Voutmin) would have been recorded on a 12 hour basis and compared to the predictions issued from a new ground based test method.

-In addition, the dose received by the devices during the last 12 hours and the temperature will also be recorded.
-TID (Total Ionizing Dose) will be monitored using a novel sensor based on OSL (Optically Stimulated Luminescence) jointly developed by IES-UM2 (Institut d’Electronique du Sud -UM2) and CNES.
-This sensor is identical to the Carmen-2 (Environment Characterization and Modelisation-2) instrument, flown on the Jason-2 mission (launch June 20, 2008).
+In addition, the dose received by the devices during the last 12 hours and the temperature would have also been recorded.
+TID (Total Ionizing Dose) was be monitored using a novel sensor based on OSL (Optically Stimulated Luminescence) jointly developed by IES-UM2 (Institut d’Electronique du Sud -UM2) and CNES.
+This sensor was identical to the Carmen-2 (Environment Characterization and Modelisation-2) instrument, flown on the Jason-2 mission (launch June 20, 2008).

 As shown in Figure 4, the power supply is used convert the voltage (12 V) from the Baumanets-2 CTS into the + 6 V and – 5 V supply voltages needed to operate the ROBUSTA payload.